Table of contents

 The need for a home staging professional is growing.
 Realtors and homeowners now appreciate the value added by home staging professionals.
 A home stager is objective and can easily spot areas of the home that could drag down the selling price.

 Potential to earn big is high.
 If the home staging professional applies the right strategic approach, markets themselves well, prices just right, and maximizes their network, then opportunities are countless.

 Increased investment over time

 Investment can go up, as home staging professionals build their client base.
 As a home staging professional accumulates furniture and decor, they will need to invest in storage space.
 This can cause cash flow constraints because the large capital outlay needed upfront to purchase the inventory.
 That is unless they look at financing options for furniture staging companies.
 Having a low monthly payment can help them acquire inventory and ease the growing pains associated with the need for inventory and storage.
 This will provide them with easy access to their future projects.
 With the changing trends in design and home interiors, a home stager will have to acquire a varied collection of furniture and decor.

 Demand can drop significantly in a weak real estate market

 Demand can drop significantly in a weak real estate market.
 During these times, the homeowner will opt to DIY their home staging, trying to get as much as they can from the sale of their house, at minimum expense.
 One recommendation is for home staging companies to offer additional services such as in-home consultations.
 They can help homeowners with staging the furniture they already have at a minimum cost.
-Another recommendation is that home stagers have a few third parties they work with to sell off existing inventory.
+Another recommendation is those home stagers have a few third parties they work with to sell off existing inventory.
 That way if there is a downturn in the real estate market they can sell off inventory and move more towards a consultative approach.

 Working inconsistent hours